etShaw-zh/HINA/Documentation/Modules/dyad.rst

-Dyad
+dyad
 +++++

 Tutorial
 ========

-The `Dyad` module provides methods to identify statistically significant edges in heterogeneous interaction networks relative to multiple null models of interaction structure.
+The `dyad` module provides methods to identify statistically significant edges in heterogeneous interaction networks relative to multiple null models of interaction structure.
 The user can specify different null models, allowing for flexibility in analyzing dyad-level interaction patterns.

 Currently, the module contains the `significant_edges.py` file, which includes the `prune_edges` function to filter statistically significant edges based on a null model.

-This function evaluates edges using a binomial significance test and supports different constraints on node degrees, making it useful for network analysis where understanding dyadic interactions is crucial.
+This function evaluates edges using a binomial significance test and supports different constraints on node degrees.

-Inputs include:
+Inputs:

 - **G**: A list of tuples representing edges `(i, j, w)`, where `i` and `j` are nodes, and `w` is the weight or frequency of interaction.
 - **alpha**: The significance level (default: `0.05`).
 - **fix_deg**: Specifies which set of nodes should have fixed degrees in the null model.
 Options include:

    - `'None'`: No degree constraints.
-   - `'Set 1'`: Fix degrees for nodes in the first set.
+   - `'Set 1'`: Fix weighted degrees (sum of incident edge weights) for nodes in the first set.
-   - `'Set 2'`: Fix degrees for nodes in the second set.
+   - `'Set 2'`: Fix weighted degrees (sum of incident edge weights) for nodes in the second set.

-Outputs include:
+Outputs:

-- A subset of `G` containing only the statistically significant edges.
+- A subset of `G` containing only the edges whose weight is statistically significant relative to the specified null model.

-The function can be extended with additional null models for more advanced dyadic interaction analyses.
+The function can be extended with additional null models incorporating additional constraints.

-Dyad
+dyad
 ====

 This module provides functions for statistical analysis of interactions in heterogeneous networks.